CALL US! (888) 848-0144

 What is Powertrain Control Module Reflashing?

-Powertrain Control Module reflashing is essentially a software upgrade.
+Powertrain Control Module reflashing is a software upgrade.
 PCMs are built with microchips that can be reprogrammed electronically without being removed from the vehicle.
 Reflashing is a process where you electronically transfer approved files from a vehicle manufacturer’s website using a diagnostic connector.

 This process has many names.
 You might hear the terms PCM programming, PCM reprogramming, PCM flash, or PCM reflash.
-Dealers or car repair shops might call it a PCM or ECM reprogramming service.
+Dealers or car repair shops call it a PCM or ECM reprogramming service.
 They all refer to an upgrade of your PCM’s microchip.

 Why Would You Reflash Your Powertrain Control Module?